Functional information: Definition

 Note that functional information of a system $E$ must always be defined relative to a specific function $x$, without a choice of which it has no meaning.

 Proposed law of increasing functional information

-In 2025, a group of researchers proposed a law of increasing functional information, that asserts that a tendency to increase in functional information is an inherent property of the universe, encompassing both biological and non-biological systems.
+In 2023, a group of researchers proposed a law of increasing functional information, that asserts that a tendency to increase in functional information is an inherent property of the universe, encompassing both biological and non-biological systems.

+The researchers postulated that evolving systems appear to be conceptually equivalent by displaying three notable attributes: